alien4cloud/alien4cloud-wizard/alien4cloud-wizard-ui/projects/wizard4cloud-ui/src/app/features/application-wizard/readme.md

 4. declare your component in the ``entryComponents`` of the ``ApplicationWizardModule``.
 5. finally declare your form step in ``core/wizard.service.ts``

-Remeber that a form step component should only :
+Remember that a form step component should only :
 * Read values from the fsmContext
 * Send events to the state machine.